If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 If you want darker lenses, Category 3 could be great for a bright day or every day.
 These are actually the darkest standard sunglasses you can get that are legal to drive with in the United States.
 These dark lenses provide a lot of sun reduction and a good level of UV protection.

-While Category 3 lenses are ideal for outdoor sun protection, be sure to use them only outside, and wear Axon Optics precision-tinted indoor lenses when you’re inside.
+While Category 3 lenses are ideal for outdoor sun protection, be sure to use them only outside.
+Inside, wear Axon Optics with Avulux® migraine and light sensitivity lenses.
+You should know, however, that the Avulux lens is also suitable for outdoors as it offers 100% UVA and UVB protection.

 Lens Category 4 and 5